Let’s take a look at how your feet might be causing you to experience debilitating back pain.

-I got a question from our avid blog reader and he asked:
+I received a question from an avid blog reader, and he asked:

 “Can my feet be leading to my back pain?”

 However, I wanted to look into the research for more details.
 I came across an article from Rumitology published last September 17, 2013, which noted that pronation could lead to back pain in women, and orthotics may be needed.

 Within the foot, there is an arch.
 If the arch is too high, it is called supination, and if there is no arch, it is called pronation or flat feet.
 So having flat feet or excessive pronation in the foot can lead to your low back pain.
 Orthotics may help.

 While this study specifically looked at women, it is reasonable to assume that it also applies to men.
 They recommend orthotics, but orthotics are a fairly aggressive intervention, and there are other things you can do before taking on the expense of orthotics.

 Human Factors published an article last August 2013 on which you can base some of your actions.
 According to the article, using anti-fatigue mats will decrease discomfort.

 Another article specifically on orthotics was published last March 2013.
 The article noted, “Yes, utilizing orthotics decreases low back pain.”

 An intermediate step that you can do is adding soft insoles to your work boots, especially if you work in a hard environment.
 This will decrease your back pain.
 It might not decrease your lower body pain.
 The key thing to remember is to change those insoles frequently.